leto/ramit-briefcase/outline.md

 # Open Source Achievements

+> I have commit bits to dozens of open source projects and have been actively contributing to open source projects for over ten years in half a dozen languages.

 * Converted Parrot VM to Git
     * Over ten years of history across two version control systems was converted, and much of the build process had to be refactored to use Git instead of Subversion.
 * PL/Parrot : Parrot VM embedded into PostgreSQL
     * This makes PIR, Parrot Intermediate Representation, available as PL language, which stored procedures can be written in.
 It also allows for any language running on Parrot to easily become PL.
 * PL/Perl6  : Rakudo Perl 6 embedded into PostgreSQL